444, 1011 – 9th Avenue S.E.

 [email protected] | +1 (403) 930-2499

-Jill Henderson joins Esker Foundation from the Contemporary Art Gallery in Vancouver where she held the post of Marketing and Communications Manager at the Contemporary Art Gallery for 9 years.
+Jill Henderson previously held the post of Marketing and Communications Manager at the Contemporary Art Gallery for 9 years.
 Prior to this previous positions include working for leading international non-profit art organizations and artists for over twenty years in the roles of communications, marketing, and education.

 Henderson was co-founder of Free Parking, an artist-run gallery project in downtown Toronto, a board member of Mercer Union, as well as curator of several independent exhibitions and projects.
 She is a lifetime member of Art Metropole.

 Henderson graduated from Glasgow School of Art, Scotland with a Masters in Fine Art in 1993 and a BFA in 1991.
-International exhibitions of her art work and curatorial projects have been held at the ICA, London; The Power Plant, Toronto; Art Gallery of Ontario, Toronto; Transmission Gallery, Glasgow; Art Metropole, Toronto; MoMA PS1, New York City; Catalyst Arts, Belfast; Hales Gallery, London, UK; Angelus Novus, Antwerp; Brasilica, Vienna; Vox Populi, Philadelphia; Overgaden, Copenhagen, Lothringer13 Halle, Munich; Manif d’art 2, Quebec City; The Americas Society, New York; The New Gallery, Calgary; Helen Pitt Gallery, Vancouver; and Contemporary Art Gallery, Vancouver.
+International exhibitions of her art work and curatorial projects have been held at the ICA, London; The Power Plant, Toronto; Art Gallery of Ontario, Toronto; Transmission Gallery & Tramway, Glasgow, Scotland; Art Metropole, Toronto; MoMA PS1, New York City; Catalyst Arts, Belfast; Hales Gallery, London, UK; Angelus Novus, Antwerp; Brasilica, Vienna; Vox Populi, Philadelphia; Overgaden, Copenhagen, Lothringer13 Halle, Munich; Manif d’art 2, Quebec City; The Americas Society, New York City; The New Gallery, Calgary; Helen Pitt Gallery, Vancouver; and Contemporary Art Gallery, Vancouver among others.